 Kosciuszko NP Sawpit Creek: Waterfall & Pallaibo tracks

 Photos Anne Armstrong

-Adrienne Kinna, Chris Edwards, Barbara Mitchell, Graham Condon, Jan Mathieson, Shirley Hart, Lynne Outhred, John Maltby, Graham Lewarne, Tom Halbert, Mark Armstrong, Anne Armstrong.
+Anne Armstrong, Adrienne Kinna, Chris Edwards, Barbara Mitchell, Graham Conden, Jan Mathieson, Shirley Hart, Lynne Outhred, John Maltby, Graham Lewarne, Tom Halbert, Mark Armstrong, .

-These two well-formed tracks are easily accessible from the Kosciusko Road and clearly signposted from the Sawpit Creek Rest Area, 12km north of Jindabyne.
+These two well-formed tracks are easily accessible from the Kosciuszko Road and clearly signposted from the Sawpit Creek Rest Area, 12km north of Jindabyne.

 The weather on the day was mild and cloudy with a light breeze.
 The open woodland and stringybark forests were inspiring - the eucalypts a heady mixture of tall manna gums, candlebarks and mountain gums.
 Regeneration after the 1998 and 2003 bushfires is well-advanced, with established saplings growing in abundance.

 There is a gentle incline for 3km at the beginning of the Waterfall Track, a 6km loop walk which features a noisy Waterfall on the Sawpit Creek, and the Boulders where we stopped for morning tea and photographs in a field of massive granite rocks.
 Four bouncy and inquisitive red-necked wallabies shared the track at different stages.
 Tiger snakes were reported by others on this track, but the leader saw nothing despite keeping a keen eye out when the day warmed up.